learnlinux/learnlinux.github.io/admin/course.md

 2. This will generate a `.zip` file containing the course records for all of your users in `.json` format named by user name.

 3. (Optional) parse the course records.
-We recommend using [Python json tools](https://docs.python.org/2/library/json.html), or writing a simple [Node.JS application](https://nodejs.org/en/).
+We recommend using [Python JSON tools](https://docs.python.org/2/library/json.html), or writing a simple [Node.JS application](https://nodejs.org/en/).